aljawaid/CostControl/README.md

 #### _Plugin for [Kanboard](https://github.com/kanboard/kanboard "Kanboard - Kanban Project Management Software")_

-This plugin replaces and extends the features from the original [Budget](https://github.com/kanboard/plugin-budget) plugin allowing users to control the budget of a project.
-Extended features include more currencies allowing users to change and modify their base currencies for most countries.
+Manage your costs per project to budget and plan using over 100 currencies.
+Get automatic live daily updates to compare your saved currency rates to forecast your budgets more accurately.
+This plugin replaces and extends the features from the original [Budget](https://github.com/kanboard/plugin-budget) plugin.
+Extended features include allowing users to change and modify their base currencies for most countries.

 Features
 -------------

-- Choose from over **120 currencies** in your projects
+- Choose from **over 120 currencies** in your projects
-  - **100** New currencies in addition to the 27 standard default currencies
+  - **97** New currencies in addition to the 27 standard default currencies
   - All currency codes are [ISO 4217 three letter currency format](https://en.wikipedia.org/wiki/ISO_4217 "Learn more")
-  - Includes `SDR` - Special Drawing Rights
   - Includes `XDR` - International Monetary Fund (IMF) Special Drawing Rights
-- Live updated currency rates from [ExchangeRate-API](https://www.exchangerate-api.com)
+- Live updated currency rates retrieved daily from [ExchangeRate-API](https://www.exchangerate-api.com)
 - Show the last modified date for manual currency rates
-- to do: Work out a petty cash type system
-- to do: show currencies and costs etc for tasks too

 #### Budget Management - _Budget plugin imported feature_
-- Budget management is based on the sub-task time tracking, the user timetable and the user hourly rate.
+- Budget management is based on the subtask time tracking, the user timetable and the user hourly rate.

 #### Budget Lines - _Budget plugin imported feature_
 - Budget lines are used to define a budget for the project.
-- This budget can be adjusted by adding a new entry with an effective date.
+- The budget can be adjusted by adding a new entry with an effective date.

 #### Cost Breakdown - _Budget plugin imported feature_
-- Based on the subtask time tracking table and user information you can see the cost of each subtask.
+- Based on the subtask time tracking table and user information, the cost of each subtask is shown.
 - The time spent is rounded to the nearest quarter.

 #### Budget Chart - _Budget plugin imported feature_
-- Combining all information we can generate a graph:
+- Graph shows:
-  - Expenses represent user costs
+  - Expenses representing user costs
-  - Budget lines are the provisioned budget
+  - Budget lines as the provisioned budget
-  - Remaining is the budget left at the given time
+  - Remaining budget at any given time

 #### Hourly Rate - _Budget plugin imported feature_
-- Each user can have a pre-defined hourly rate.
+- Each user can have a set hourly rate.
 - This feature is used for budget calculation.
   - To define a new price, go to **User profile > Hourly rates**.
-- Each hourly rate can have an effective date and different currencies.
+- Each hourly rate shows an effective date with different currencies.

 Screenshots